RISE Treatment Room FAQs

 Yes.
 We do not have a HICAPS machine on site, but we will send you an invoice post your treatment which you can submit to your private health provider for a rebate.

-A Relax treatment includes relaxation and remedial massage.
-It does not include an initial consultation or diagnosis of injuries/complaints.
+A Relaxation Massage appointment is relaxation massage only.
+It does not include an initial consultation, diagnosis or management of injuries/complaints.

-A Repair treatment includes treating an injury or complaint.
+A Treatment appointment is best suited to treating an injury or complaint.
 This could be a rolled ankle or a persistent injury such as ongoing shoulder pain.
 You may be given rehabilitation exercises, manual therapy, dry needling, cupping, and injury diagnosis.

 Your first appointment with a practitioner will include an in-depth consultation to help grasp the best understanding of your body and the treatment you require.
 This will also include treatment of your injury or complaint and will go for approx. 45-minutes.
 It is tailored exclusively to you and your needs, whatever they may be.

-Follow up appointments can then be shorter and will not include a consultation.
+Follow up appointments can then be shorter and will not include an in-depth case history.

-A manual therapy treatment can involve a wide range of techniques designed to promote healing and repair of musculoskeletal issues.
+Manual therapy can involve a wide range of techniques designed to promote healing and repair of musculoskeletal issues.
 These techniques can sometimes elicit an unpleasant feeling on painful areas.
-This is all done in order to promote long term pain relief and, if you have any concerns, please speak to your allied healthcare professional who can tailor their choice of techniques to best suit your preferences and provide you with alternative treatment options.
+This is all done in an effort to promote long term pain relief.
+If you have any concerns, please speak to your allied healthcare professional who can tailor their choice of techniques to best suit your preferences and provide you with alternative treatment options.

 Some manual therapy treatments are more intense than others, and your body’s response to your session may vary.
 It is generally recommended to avoid intense exercise after an appointment, but some gentler activities may be acceptable.
 Consult with your allied health professional if you have any questions regarding this.